anthonyyoussef01/Qamous-Data/README.md

-# urban-dictionary-ar-data-scraping
+# Qamous-Data
-Data scraping for urban-dictionary-ar
+Data / Data Scraping scraping for Qamous

 ## Libraries Used
 - **beautifulsoup4** : `pip install beautifulsoup4` for parsing HTML and XML